swiftlang/swift-package-manager/Documentation/Development.md

 ## Running the performance tests

 Running performance tests is a little awkward right now.
-First, generate the Xcode project using this command.
+First, generate the Xcode project using this command:

 ```sh
 $ Utilities/bootstrap --generate-xcodeproj --enable-perf-tests